 - 2.10.1.1.
 Internal Grievance Filing: An Enrollee, or an authorized representative, may file an internal Enrollee Grievance at any time with the ICO or its providers by calling or writing to the ICO or provider.
 If the internal Enrollee Grievance is filed with a provider, the ICO must require the provider to forward it to the ICO.
-If remedial action is requested regarding a Medicare issue, the Enrollee must file the Grievance with the ICO or provider no later than ninety (90) calendar days after the event or incident triggering the Grievance. - 2.10.1.2.
+If remedial action is requested regarding a Medicare issue, the Enrollee must file the Grievance with the ICO or provider no later than ninety (90) calendar days after the event or incident triggering the Grievance.
+Effective no sooner than January 1, 2018, the Enrollee may file a Grievance at any time as allowed in 42 C.F.R. § 438.402(c)(2)(i). - 2.10.1.2.
 External Grievance Filing: The ICO shall inform Enrollees that they may file an external Grievance through 1-800 Medicare.
 The ICO must display a link to the electronic Grievance form on the Medicare.gov Internet Web site on the ICO's main Web page per 42 C.F.R. § 422.504(a)(15)(ii).
-The ICO must inform Enrollees of the email address, postal address or toll-free telephone number where an Enrollee Grievance may be filed.
+The ICO must inform Enrollees of the email address, postal address or toll-free telephone number where an Enrollee Grievance may be filed. - 2.10.1.3.

-- 2.10.1.3.
 External Grievances filed with the State shall be forwarded to the Contract Management Team and entered into the CMS Health Plan Management System (HPMS) complaints tracking module, which will be accessible to the ICO. - 2.10.1.4.
 Authorized representatives may file Grievances on behalf of Enrollees to the extent allowed under applicable federal or State law. - 2.10.1.5.
 The ICO will coordinate Enrollee grievances for Medicare behavioral health services with the PIHP as outlined in Appendix C when the ICO maintains a contract with the PIHP for such services.